-Following the principle of materiality, we conduct a stakeholder-driven assessment every year to identify relevant issues which reflect the Corporation's significant economic, environmental and social impacts, and/or that substantively influence the assessments and decisions of our stakeholders.
-This inclusive process allows us to identify concerns and priorities commonly shared by the Corporation and our stakeholders.
+Following the principle of materiality, we conduct a stakeholder-driven assessment every year to identify material issues which reflect the Corporation's significant economic, environmental and social impacts, and/or that substantively influence the assessments and decisions of our stakeholders.
+This inclusive process allows us to identify and address concerns and priorities commonly shared by the Corporation and our stakeholders.

 We follow a four-step process to conduct our materiality assessment:

 1. Identification of Sustainability Reporting Issues

 We refer to the ISO 26000 Guidance on Social Responsibility to identify all possible issues related to sustainability reporting for the Corporation and organise them into six main themes:

 2. Importance to the Corporation Based on the Enterprise Risk Management System

 We evaluate the links between the identified issues and the top enterprise risks listed in our enterprise risk register.
 This helps us gauge the relative importance of each of the issues to the Corporation.
 The issues are positioned along the horizontal axis of the Materiality Matrix from left to right reflecting increasing risk.

 3. Importance to Stakeholders Based on Stakeholder Engagement